Should You Attend Graduate School?

 - Learn more about the fields you are interested in through informational interviews, books at the MIT Libraries or CAPD library (room E17-294), and internships.

 - Career Services offers career counseling appointments that can help you weigh the pros and cons.

 Strong undergraduate academic preparation is essential for graduate school.
 Key skills include critical thinking, analytical abilities, research abilities, written communication, verbal communication, time management, self-motivation, and self-discipline.

 Graduate schools require a strong undergraduate GPA, and you will be asked to submit a transcript with your application.

 - Be sure to investigate if any courses are prerequisites for the programs you wish to enter.

-- Departmental academic advisors or Student Support Services can help you plan your academic schedule or provide support if needed.
+- Departmental academic advisors can help you plan your academic schedule and Student Support Services can provide support, if needed.

 - MIT faculty in your field of interest can also provide advice.